 Are you leaving money on the table?
 MoneyPlus is a tax-favored accounts program that allows you to save money on eligible medical and dependent care costs.
 You fund the accounts with money deducted pretax from your paycheck.
 ASIFlex administers the MoneyPlus program.
+This benefit is only available to active employees.

 This feature allows you to pay insurance premiums for health, vision, dental and up to $50,000 of Optional Life coverage before taxes come out of your paycheck.
 With this feature, you benefit from having less taxable income in each of your paychecks, which means you have more spendable income.
 Once you enroll, you do not need to re-enroll each year.